-20. CMOS Battery
+24. CMOS Battery

-The +3V CMOS battery backup provides uninterruptable power to the BIOS/UEFI to keep all of the settings; otherwise, each boot would behave like you just reset the BIOS.
+The CMOS battery backup provides uninterruptable power to the BIOS/UEFI to store all its settings; otherwise, each power on would act as if the BIOS was just reset.
 These batteries typically last several years and rarely need to be replaced.

-21. PC Speaker
+25. PC Speaker

-This is a small mono low-fidelity speaker permanently attached to the motherboard used mainly for debugging purposes.
-A POST beep may indicate a successful POST, various tones for USB initialization, and other beeps to indicate an issue during the post process.
-Please see Page 128 for more details.
+This is a small mono low-fidelity speaker, which is permanently attached to the motherboard.
+Its primary use is for debugging purposes.
+A POST beep may indicate a successful POST or various tones for USB initialization, while other beeps may indicate an issue during the POST process.
+Please see Page 124 for more details.